neijrr/nextcloud_passwords_handbook_ru/Users/F.A.Q.md

 ## Import and Export
+#### I want to import from another password manager but the import does not list it
+Most password managers do offer a CSV export.
+If you have that csv file, you can choose the option "Other / Custom CSV" and map the fields yourself.
+See the [import section](./Import#custom-csv-import-options) for further information.

 #### A warning says that the service i am trying to import from is known to generate faulty csv files
 Some password services create export files where the columns are not formatted properly.
 If that happens, Passwords may be unable to import the file as it is and you have to fix it manually.